remarkablecloud/sync-dns-to-bunnycdn/README.md

 ## Description
 This script is a DNS tool that synchronizes zones and DNS records from a local DNS server to BunnyCDN DNS Service.
 It lets you easily manage and update your DNS records on BunnyCDN by leveraging AXFR zone transfer from your source DNS server.
+For now, only works with Bind and PowerDNS bind backend because it uses zone files to detect zone changes

 ## Version
 1.0